Disease ecology

 Disease ecology is a sub-discipline of ecology concerned with the mechanisms, patterns, and effects of host-pathogen interactions, particularly those of infectious diseases.
 For example, it examines how parasites spread through and influence wildlife populations and communities.
 By studying the flow of diseases within the natural environment, scientists seek to better understand how changes within our environment can shape how pathogens, and other diseases, travel.
 Therefore, diseases ecology seeks to understand the links between ecological interactions and disease evolution.
 New emerging and re-emerging infectious diseases (infecting both wildlife and humans) are increasing at unprecedented rates which can have lasting impacts on public health, ecosystem health, and biodiversity.

+History

+Over more than a century, disease ecology has evolved drastically.
+This field comes from the integration of epidemiology, zoology, and public health.
+The development of disease ecology over time has demonstrated the constantly changing scientific perspective about how pathogens, hosts, and environmental shape patterns of disease.
+The exact term of "disease ecology" was rather not as popular until the late 20th century, however, its key principles were determined early on through the idea that connected organisms to their environment.